elPandaFriki/elPandaFriki/README.md

 :house:&nbsp; I'm from Canary Islands (Spain) but i'm currently living in Madrid (Spain)

-:man_technologist:&nbsp; I'm working for Innerspec Technologies Europe S.L.
+:man_technologist:&nbsp; I'm working for CEVA Logistics as Team Lead of Integration Operations

 # Tech Stack